Asynchronous: It’s when two objects or events don’t happen at the same time.

-- After meetings send out notes and actions.
-Some meeting tools (like Range) help capture notes and actions and then automatically share them with all participants.
+Tip: Always send out notes and action items.
+Some meeting tools (like Range) help capture notes and action items and then automatically share them with all participants.
 Other options are assigning a facilitator each time to capture the notes.

-Building an async culture takes some effort because most of us have been working in offices for the majority of our careers, we often default to face to face as the preferred way to communicate.
-While there are challenges, when you crack the code of the right mix of asynchronous communication tools and practices with the right mix of real-time communication, it can be a huge win win.
-Information flows more fluidly, productivity increases, culture becomes a strength (not a barrier), async and sync interactions are better, and teams become more effective and efficient
+Building an async culture takes some effort because most of us have been working in offices for the majority of our careers, we often default to face-to-face as the preferred way to communicate.
+While there are challenges, when you crack the code of the right mix of asynchronous communication tools and practices with the right mix of real-time communication, it can be a huge win.
+Information flows more fluidly, productivity increases, culture becomes a strength (not a barrier), async and sync interactions are better, and teams become more effective and efficient.

 Putting the time in to get asynchronous communications right is worth it.
 It can take time, but it puts you and your team in a position to handle whatever change awaits.